Booking A Comedy Venue

 Why should people come to watch your show?

-I hope you found this helpful or at least inspired you to add an extra spin to your current projects
+I hope you found this helpful when booking a comedy venue or at least inspired you to add an extra spin to your current projects

 Also, check out my current project The Big Laugh.

 ZackLymanPocast.com A Beginners Guide to Starting Stand Up Comedy in 2023